-The bright aluminum indicator with its red band can be seen from afar, more than 300 feet.
+The bright aluminum indicator with its red band can be seen from distances of more than 300 feet.

 Unlike homemade water level gauges that read back to front, the Levetator shows the actual water level.
 What you see is what you have.

-No gimmicks, no batteries, just a simple float/weight/pulley system.
+No batteries or electricity needed...just a simple float/weight/pulley system.

 Easy to Install

-All necessary items (template, instructions and fixings) are provided to make it easy for the handyman to mount the Levetator on the tank roof.
+All necessary items (template, instructions and hardware) are provided to make it easy to mount the Levetator on the tank roof.
 If your tank roof is taller than 10ft, please allow us to place a custom order for you.